 - (1) This General Order shall only apply to complaints instituted by a plaintiff against the Commissioner in which the only claim that is being brought is pursuant to 42 U.S.C. § 405(g).
 It shall not apply to any other complaint.
 In particular, this General Order does not apply to (a) complaints that include claims against the Commissioner in addition to, or other than, those brought pursuant to 42 U.S.C. § 405(g); or (b) complaints that include defendants other than the Commissioner. - (2) Complaints filed pursuant to 42 U.S.C. §405(g), shall be filed with the Clerk of Court, pursuant to General Order #22, Section 4.2.
-A copy of the complete decision from the Administrative Law Judge shall be attached as an exhibit to the complaint.
-Following case assignment and case opening, CM/ECF will generate a Notice of Electronic Filing (NEF) to the United States Attorney and Regional Counsel for the Social Security Administration. - A. Upon filing the Complaint by the Clerk, the NDNY CM/ECF system will serve the Complaint through a Notice of Electronic Filing to the USAO-NDNY and Regional Counsel for the Social Security Administration. - B. When filing the Complaint with the Clerk, Plaintiff shall also file a Social Security Identification Form containing the full name and complete social security number of the plaintiff, including that of a minor plaintiff not otherwise identified by his or her full name.
+Following case assignment and case opening, CM/ECF will generate a Notice of Electronic Filing (NEF) to the United States Attorney and Regional Counsel for the Social Security Administration. - A. Upon filing the Complaint by the Clerk, the NDNY CM/ECF system will serve the Complaint through a Notice of Electronic Filing to the USAO-NDNY and Regional Counsel for the Social Security Administration pursuant to Supplemental Rules for Social Security Actions Rule 3. - B. When filing the Complaint with the Clerk, Plaintiff shall also file a Social Security Identification Form2 containing the full name and complete social security number of the plaintiff, including that of a minor plaintiff not otherwise identified by his or her full name.
 If the plaintiff's application for Social Security benefits was filed on another person's wage-record, that person's Social Security number shall also be provided.
 The identifying information is necessary for the Commissioner to obtain and produce the certified administrative record.
 The Social Security Identification Form will be lodged in CM/ECF as a restricted document and sent via Notice of Electronic Filing to the U.S. Attorney and Regional Counsel for the Social Security Administration through the NDNY CM/ECF system.

-&lt;sup>2 A Social Security Identification Form is available on the Court's website at nynd.uscourts.gov.
+2 A Social Security Identification Form is available on the Court's website at nynd.uscourts.gov.